Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/15-post-link-recompile/README.md

 ## Introduction

 AI Engine application development can start early in the system development stage.
-The AI Engine development team and the hardware development team slowly converge on an interface between the Adaptable Engine and the AI Engine array.
-At some point, this interface is fixed and should not be changed.
+Versal™ adaptive SoCs combine programmable logic (PL), processing system (PS), and AI Engines with leading-edge memory and interfacing technologies to deliver powerful heterogeneous acceleration for any application.
+The hardware and software are targeted for programming and optimization by data scientists and software and hardware developers.
+A host of tools, software, libraries, IP, middleware, and frameworks enable Versal adaptive SoCs to support all industry-standard design flows.

 This tutorial shows you how to modify an AI Engine application after the platform has been frozen while avoiding a complete AMD Vivado&trade; tool run, which might take long if timing closure requires specific attention.

 There are two ways to perform this operation: